jlesquembre/kubeprompt/README.md

 # kubeprompt

-Show information about your current kubernetes context
+Show the current Kubernetes context and namespace in your prompt

 ![prompt](imgs/kubeprompt.png)